Kat Flint: Biography

 Kat Flint was born in Barbados and raised in Edinburgh and Aberdeen.
 At the age of 18, she moved to Edinburgh to study, where she joined the city's acoustic scene and formed the band Gingergreen.
 She was an original member of the Edinburgh Sound Collective and also spent six months singing and playing percussion with folk group Scuff.
 In 2004, she moved to London.

 Of her lyrics, she says, "I write lyrics about junkyard prostitutes, life in the fearsome crowd and the fact that your lover is 72.8% water.
 I was told once that I'm pretty good on guitar 'for a girl'.
 I wasn't sure if that was a compliment.
 I am an active campaigner against teenage angst and histrionics in music.
 I quite like train journeys because they're one of the rare occasions when I can just sit and think."

 Music

 Gingergreen

-From 2000–2004, Kat Flint was a vocalist, guitarist and songwriter with Edinburgh acoustic group Gingergreen, which also featured Andrew Thompson (songwriting; vocals; guitar; percussion) and Robin Mogendorff (bass).
+From 2000 to 2004, Kat Flint was a vocalist, guitarist and songwriter with Edinburgh acoustic group Gingergreen, which also featured Andrew Thompson (songwriting; vocals; guitar; percussion) and Robin Mogendorff (bass).
 The group gigged extensively around Edinburgh and were voted the city's favourite acoustic act in the 2004 Edinburgh Acoustic Idols Awards.
 In 2004 the band home-recorded an album that is as-yet unreleased.